capstone-iris/salt-and-hash/README.md

 ## Installation

-To clone and use the repo, establish a Firebase project, introducing your database info into a src/firebase/config.js file, and a Google Places API, introducing the API into a secrets.js file.
+After you fork and clone the repo, establish a Firebase project, introducing your database info into a src/firebase/config.js file, and a Google Places API, introducing the API into a secrets.js file.

-An Expo download link is forthcoming.

 ## Developers